-For information regarding how the Allowable Amount is determined see the Addendum-Calculating Allowable Amounts.
+For information regarding how the Allowable Amount is determined see the Addendum - Calculating Allowable Amounts.

-Important: In general, a Non-Network Allowable Amount is less than a Network Allowable Amount.
-As a result, when you receive Covered Health services from a Non-Network Provider, your cost is generally higher because you may be responsible for the amount exceeding the Plan's Allowable Amount.
+In general, a Non-Network Allowable Amount is less than a Network Allowable Amount.
+This means the HDHP will usually pay less towards Non-Network Covered Health Services than Network Covered Health Services.
+When you receive Covered Health services from a Non-Network Provider, your cost is generally higher because you may be responsible for the amount exceeding the Plan's Allowable Amount.
 (This is referred to as Balance Billing).
 For example, this may apply if you receive Covered Health Services at a Non-Network Facility or from a Non-Network Provider.
 See Section 3, How the Plan Works, under the heading Accessing Benefits for more information on Balance Billing and when it may apply.